 On December 4, 2015, a putative derivative action captioned Savage, Derivatively on Behalf of iBio, Inc., Plaintiff, v.
 Robert B. Kay, Arthur Y. Elliott, James T. Hill, Glenn Chang, Philip K. Russell, John D. McKey, and Seymour Flug, Defendants, and iBio, Inc., Nominal Defendant was filed in the Supreme Court of the State of New York, County of New York.
 The action alleged that the Company and its management made misstatements about the Company's business resulting either from (i) a failure by iBio's directors to establish a system of controls over the Company's disclosures, or (ii) the directors' consciously ignoring "red flags" relating to disclosures, and sought to recover an unspecified amount of damages.
 On January 15, 2016, the defendants filed a motion to dismiss all claims against them.
-On March 16, 2016, the plaintiff filed a Verified Amended Complaint alleging derivative claims generally along the same lines as the original complaint, together with purported direct breach of fiduciary duty and unjust enrichment claims based on the same conduct.
-The Verified Amended Complaint seeks to recover an unspecified amount of damages.
+On March 16, 2016, the plaintiff filed a Verified Amended Complaint that added an additional named plaintiff and alleged derivative claims generally along the same lines as the original complaint, together with purported direct breach of fiduciary duty and unjust enrichment claims based on the same conduct.
+The Verified Amended Complaint sought to recover an unspecified amount of damages.
 On April 29, 2016, the defendants filed a motion to dismiss all claims against them.
-Plaintiffs' opposition to the motion is due on or before June 6, 2016, and defendants have until June 27, 2016 to file a reply to the opposition.
-Expenses of this litigation have been funded by the Company's insurance carrier.
+Plaintiffs' opposition to the motion was filed on June 6, 2016.
+On June 22, 2016, the plaintiffs advised the Court that the parties had reached a settlement in principle, and on July 1, 2016, the Court ordered that the defendants' pending motion to dismiss be withdrawn without prejudice.
+The parties entered a Stipulation of Settlement dated as of September 20, 2016.
+On October 11, 2016, the plaintiffs filed a motion with the Court seeking preliminary approval of the settlement.
+The terms of the settlement are subject to preliminary and final approval by the Court.
+The Company expects that the settlement will be funded by the Company's insurance carrier.